traefik/traefik/docs/content/routing/routers/index.md

 A value of `0` for the priority is ignored: `priority = 0` means that the default rules length sorting is used.

+If the length of a rule with `0` priority greater than another rule's priority value, the fore rule precedes the latter.

 ??? info "How default priorities are computed"

     ```toml tab="File (TOML)"